 All information below and shipping costs shown throughout our site are for continental or lower 48 United States.
 If you need quotes for Hawaii, Alaska or other countries, please e-mail us.
-We ship overseas all the time, and can gladly give you lots of options via ocean or air.
+We ship overseas all the time, and can gladly give you lots of options via ocean or air, door to door or door to port.

-When you order color, tools, books and other accessories, most of the time, they will ship via USPS or UPS.
+When you order color, tools, books and other accessories, most of the time, they will ship via USPS or FedEx.
 Costs to ship is based on weight of shipment and your zip code.
-If you want us to figure the USPS or UPS shipping costs on your order, simply e-mail us with order and your full address - name and address.
-UPS will not deliver to PO boxes.
-If the address you give us is your home, UPS will charge a residential fee, as well.
+If you want us to figure the USPS or FedEx shipping costs on your order, simply e-mail us with order and your full address - name and address.
+FedEx will not deliver to PO boxes.
+If the address you give us is your home, FedEx will charge a residential fee, as well.
 This is usually only a couple of dollars more than if to a business address.
-Gallons of slip, whether earthenware, stoneware or porcelain, and gallons of glaze or dipping glaze do not ship well using USPS or UPS.
+Gallons of slip, whether earthenware, stoneware or porcelain, and gallons of glaze or dipping glaze do not ship well using USPS or FedEx.
 Most of the time, these will need to ship via freight or a truck.
 When an order HAS to be delivered quickly, USPS Priority Express can be an option.
 Just let us know if you need us to figure your freight this way.
-We will also usually send Signature Required when shipping to your home especially during the holidays.
-You can now go on-line and sign up for a new service that UPS offers where you can ‘sign on-line’.
-If you refuse this service, we can not be responsible if the shipment is not received by you.
+We may send Signature Required when shipping to your home especially during the holidays.

 Most equipment - large kilns, some potter's wheels, slab rollers, pug mills, large orders of colors or molds and dipping glazes will usually ship via freight.
 Here are some issues you should be aware of when we quote you freight.
 As with above modes of shipping, we need your name and full address to figure the freight for you.